SFTtech/openage/doc/code/curves.md

 an argument.

-Compression may be used in cases where the size should be kept small, e.g. when the curve is tranferred via network or recorded in a replay file.
+Compression may be used in cases where the size should be kept small, e.g. when the curve is transferred via network or recorded in a replay file.
 Another application of compression is in the [renderer](/doc/code/renderer/README.md) for the discrete curves storing an object's animations.
 Since compression removes redundant animation entries, the renderer can determine when the current animation has started much easier as this is then returned by the keyframe